Code-Institute-Submissions/htmltablebuilder/README.md

 Within some pre-defined parameters, they can design the timetable layout to accommodate peculiarities on some routes.

-Excel is a familiar environment for LLC staff to work with and a lot of the timetable data is held in excel sheets.
+Excel is a familiar environment for LLC staff to work with and a lot of the timetable data is currently held in excel sheets.

 Google Sheets has a lot of similarities and of course LLC staff can copy and paste their Excel creations to Google Sheets.